jakkaj/UptimePinger/README.md

 Once that is completed, click *Save*.

 You can expand the documentation to see some examples of how to use the new output.

-[![Add The Output](http://img.youtube.com/vi/cjB6Y8BZwJg/0.jpg)](http://www.youtube.com/watch?v=cjB6Y8BZwJg "Add the output")
+[![Add The Output](http://img.youtube.com/vi/cjB6Y8BZwJg/0.jpg)](http://www.youtube.com/watch?v=cjB6Y8BZwJg "Add the output") *YouTube*

 Now you can paste in the function code from [here](https://github.com/jakkaj/UptimePinger/blob/master/functions/InternetUpLogger/run.csx)